 - Underappreciated.
 Godin, for some reason, doesn’t get the same level of appreciation as other brands.
 That also means these guitars punch above their weight.

 - Good value.
-Beginners and experienced players find Godin guitars to be priced competitively.
+New and experienced players find Godin guitars to be priced competitively.

 - Expansive lineup.
 From acoustics to Telecaster-style solid bodies, Godin has a guitar for all genres and needs.